jaxgibb/hometrack/README.md

 * if an address field is missing, then it is simply not included in the result - as opposed, the address is invalid.
 * only the "interesting" fields are concatenated - I dropped off lat & long.

+I also note that the example response in github did not match the request.
+I'm not sure if this was intentional or simply an update to the request not reflected.

 This is currently deployed as

 https://still-lowlands-4973.herokuapp.com/